svanderburg/dydisnix/README.md

 * A one dimensional division method, using a `greedy`, `lowest-bidder` or `highest-bidder` strategy
-* An approximation alogrithm for the minimum set cover problem (optimize costs when machines have a fixed price).
+* An approximation alogrithm for the minimum set cover problem (optimize costs when machines have a fixed price, no matter the amount of services they run).
 * An approximation algorithm for the multiway cut problem (try to reduce the amount of network links between machines, to make deployments more reliable)
 * An approximation algorithm for the graph coloring problem (try to manifest all dependencies as network links between machines, with the minimum amount of machines).
+This can be useful to test a system for reliability and recoverability.

 Implementing custom filter functions
 ------------------------------------